-The January 2021 assessments are projected to generate \$7,128,294 in TIF revenues per the Department of Tax Administration assessed value of parcels within the district at the FY 2022 Advertised Budget Plan real estate tax rate of \$1.14 per \$100 of Assessed Value.
-Per the bond documents, the County is to transfer to the Community Development Authority (CDA) only those tax increment revenues required for debt service payments, which equates to \$4,882,023 in FY 2022.
-The decrease in debt service payments from the prior fiscal year is primarily a result of the Series 2020 Mosaic CDA Refunding bond sale.
-The excess in TIF revenues not required for debt service payments of \$2,246,271 will be retained in the General Fund.
+The January 2023 assessments are projected to generate \$7,579,936 in TIF revenues per the Department of Tax Administration assessed value of parcels within the district at the FY 2024 Advertised Budget Plan real estate tax rate of \$1.11 per \$100 of Assessed Value.
+Per the bond documents, the County is to transfer to the Community Development Authority (CDA) only those tax increment revenues required for debt service payments, which equates to \$4,880,561 in FY 2024 and is \$874 less than the FY 2023 payment.
+The excess in TIF revenues not required for debt service payments of \$2,699,375 will be retained in the General Fund.
 The CDA, while related to the County, is a legally separate Authority and is not considered a component unit of the County.

-Changes to FY 2021 Adopted Budget Plan The following funding adjustments reflect all approved changes in the FY 2021 Revised Budget Plan since passage of the FY 2021 Adopted Budget Plan.
-Included are all adjustments made as part of the FY 2020 Carryover Review, FY 2021 Mid-Year Review, and all other approved changes through December 31, 2020:
+Changes to FY 2023 Adopted Budget Plan

+The following funding adjustments reflect all approved changes in the FY 2023 Revised Budget Plan since passage of the FY 2023 Adopted Budget Plan.
+Included are all adjustments made as part of the FY 2022 Carryover Review and all other approved changes through December 31, 2022:

-There have been no adjustments to this fund since approval of the FY 2021 Adopted Budget Plan.
+There have been no adjustments to this fund since approval of the FY 2023 Adopted Budget Plan.